csfeeser/Python/calculator.md

       - a float/integer
       - another float/integer
       - an operator (add, subtract, divide, multiply)
+      - make sure that you can't divide by zero!

 0. Your script should return the answer!